truechain/discovery/README.md

 # Discovery
-Go implementation of next generation TrueChain.
+Go implementation of TrueChain 2.0.